Experiment with sprawling forms, large scale works, and ambitious sequences to create a lasting impact.

 5 fortnightly sessions over 10 weeks, starting 29 September 2022.
 Live Chats on fortnightly Thursdays, 7–9 pm (GMT); first Live Chat: 13 Oct.

 To apply for a concessionary rate, please send relevant documentation showing your eligibility for one of our concessions to [email protected] Conditions of eligibility are detailed here.
 If you have any questions or wish to be added to the waiting list of a sold-out course, please email [email protected].
 For more information visit our Online Courses page.

 Image credit: James Wainscoat

 About Jonathan Edwards View Profile

 Jonathan Edwards’s first collection of poems, My Family and Other Superheroes (Seren, 2014), received the Costa Poetry Award and the Wales Book of the Year People’s Choice Award.
 It was shortlisted for the Fenton Aldeburgh First Collection Prize.
 His second collection, Gen (Seren, 2018), also received the Wales Book of the Year People’s Choice Award, and his poem about Newport Bridge was shortlisted for the Forward Prize for Best Single Poem 2019.
 Jonathan has read his poems on BBC radio and television, recorded them for the Poetry Archive, and led workshops in schools, universities and prisons.
-He lives in Crosskeys, South Wales, and is editor of Poetry Wales.
+He lives in Crosskeys, South Wales.